Athlete’s Foot Treatments

 Q: How common is athlete’s foot?

 A: Athletes foot, or tinea pedis, is extremely common.
-20% of Americans will be affected at some point during their lives.
+Tinea will affect 20% of Americans at some point during their lives.
 Repeat infections are possible and can occur frequently in some people.
+Your local Podiatrist is the best doctor to treat athlete’s foot.

 Q: How easy (or difficult) is it to become infected?